Sampling with SQL

 Does this algorithm actually work?

-The clearest way to understand what’s going on is to first take a detour through the fascinating world of Poisson processes.
+The clearest way to understand what’s going on is to first take a detour through the fascinating theory of Poisson processes.
 In short, a Poisson process with rate \(\lambda\) is a sequence of arrivals such that the times between successive arrivals are all independent, exponentially distributed random variables with rate \(\lambda\).

 Poisson processes have some important (and useful!) properties: